nystudio107/seomatic/README.md

 **SEO Image** only can pull from an existing Assets field, while **SEO Title**, **SEO Description**, and **SEO Keywords** can pull from Text, Rich Text, Tags, and Matrix fields.
 If you pull from a Matrix field, SEOmatic goes through and concatenates all of the Text & Rich Text fields together (this is useful for **SEO Keywords** generation).

 The **SEO Keywords** field also allows you to extract keywords automatically from an existing field in your Entry via the `Keywords From Field` Source option.

+SEOmatic Meta FieldTypes also have default settings that allow you to control what the default settings should be for each meta field, and whether they can be changed by the person editing the entry.

 ## Dynamic Twig SEO Meta